m-zajac/json2go/README.md

 - extract common structs (working, but every nested struct had to have same fields)
 - try decoding to map if resulting struct has many attributes with same type
-- add examples for JSONParser usage in godocs
 - convert json schema to go type